WesCom’s Kintanar new Air Force chief

 Kintanar was a batchmate of the AFP spokesman, Maj.
 Gen. Restituto Padilla Jr., and the Philippine Army chief, Lt.
 Gen. Rolando Bautista, among others in the Philippine Military Academy (PMA) “Sandiwa” Class of 1985.

 Fallorina, Philippine Navy chief and Vice Adm.
-Ronald Joseph Mercado and Ano belongs PMA “Matikas” Class of 1983.
+Ronald Joseph Mercado and Año belong to PMA “Matikas” Class of 1983.

 Año described Kintanar as a “silent worker” and a strategic thinker.

-President Rodrigo Duterte will lead the change of command ceremony for the new PAF chief today.
-DEMPSEY REYES
+President Duterte will lead the change of command ceremony for the new PAF chief today.

 Please follow our commenting guidelines.